-Dr Kendra Grubb is the surgical director of the structural heart and valve center at Emory Healthcare.
+Dr Kendra Grubb is the surgical director of the Emory Structural Heart and Valve Center.
 She is also an associate professor of surgery at Emory University School of Medicine.

-Kendra is a champion for women's heart disease and is dedicated to improving the lives of all patients through innovation, collaboration and a patient-centered approach to the treatment of cardiovascular disease.
+Kendra is a champion for women's heart disease and is dedicated to improving the lives of all patients through innovation, collaboration and a patient-centred approach to the treatment of cardiovascular disease.

 Her clinical interests include valve repair or replacement, coronary artery bypass graft surgery (CABG), transcatheter aortic valve replacement (TAVR) and hybrid coronary revascularization.

-Kendra’s research interests are innovative cardiac surgery technologies.
+Dr Grubb research interests are innovative cardiac surgery technologies.
 She has led and participated in multiple clinical trials of innovative cardiac surgery technologies, including studies of transcatheter aortic valve replacement (TAVR), MitraClip percutaneous therapy and the GORE® conformable TAG® thoracic endoprosthesis for the primary treatment of aneurysms of the descending thoracic aorta.

 VideoUSC Discussion 2022: The Multidisciplinary Heart Team in AS

 VideoAdvances in Transcatheter Electrosurgery for Treating VHD